-The easiest way to see which backends you are using is to run Custom and go to Load Existing Game.
-At the bottom of the screen you'll see a line like "OHRRPGCE wip 20160610 directx/sdl" meaning gfx_directx and music_sdl.
+The easiest way to see which backends you are using is to run Game or Custom.
+At the bottom of the initial screen you'll see a line like "OHRRPGCE wip 20160610 directx/sdl" meaning gfx_directx and music_sdl.
 You can also examine c/g_debug.txt for lines starting with gfx_### or music_### (don't be fooled by the version info line, which lists all backends compiled in).

 gfx backends provide the graphics and user-input (keyboard, mouse, joystick/gamepads) and often more (gfx_sdl contains nearly everything to do with Mac OSX or Android).
 The OHRRPGCE can be compiled with any combination of graphics backends, and the one to use selected with a commandline switch.
 Run with commandline option "/?" (or "--help") for usage information.
 The default graphics backend is always the first named, for example in the file ohrrpgce-wip-gfx-music.zip.
 By default the OHRRPGCE is compiled with support for any of gfx_sdl, gfx_directx, and gfx_fb which are available for the current platform. gfx_sdl2, gfx_alleg and gfx_console are not included by default.

 |name||status||description||fullscreen||smoothing||platforms||resolutions other than 320x200|